Local Health Services for Children and Young People with SEND

 Community paediatricians are specialist children’s doctors who are trained to assess and manage a wide range of developmental, physical and social issues that can affect a child’s health, safety and learning.

-A team of healthcare professionals are based at five Child Development Centres across Birmingham.
+A team of healthcare professionals are based at four Child Development Centres across Birmingham.
 They provide co-ordinated team-based assessment and intervention for pre-school children who have complex developmental difficulties across the five Child Development Centres in Birmingham.

 This specialist nursing service cares for children and young people who have a specialist nursing need at home or in a community setting.